 Ingredients for Molten Chocolate Lava Cake

-And since we are talking about melting, you can use a double broiler if you’d like, but I have this nifty trick of melting chocolate in the microwave, which I think is faster and it’ll be less dishes to wash at the end of it.
+To start, we are going to melt that chocolate.
+You can use a double boiler if you’d like, but I have this nifty trick of melting chocolate in the microwave, which I think is faster and it’ll be less dishes to wash at the end of it.
 You’re welcome.

 Just remember to microwave chocolate (along with unsalted butter) for 30 seconds at 50% power, remove from microwave, stir, and repeat until chocolate is completely melted.